Gabson1/myCatalog/src/client/README.md

 As a part of predictable code design and naming conventions, instanced objects (i.e: modules that needs instancing) should reference class/module/object.
-For example: `<CockpitRoute />` must have been imported from `**/routes/CockpitRoute`
+For example: `<CockpitRoute />` must have been imported from: `**/routes/CockpitRoute`

-The CamelCase Postfix Annotation should be used in the following scenarios:
+The CamelCase Appending Annotation should be used in the following scenarios:

 - React Components.
 - Encapsulated Services and singletons.

 # Style Guidelines

-This document specifies the usages and conventions of css styles in this project.

-## A little bit about the past

-Until recently, there were no "rules" to how use css styles in the project, and each developer did what he thought best.
-Which lead to two main css usages:

-### Plain css files
+## Plain css files
 Just like any other JS library, ReactJs come with the standard css integration.

 By creating a css file `myStyles.css` and later on importing it in a React Component file `myComponent.js`.